akthodu/notes1/cloud/azure/az204/iaas.md

 - tenant based deploymenets

-$schema - controls the zure template version youll be using to deploy from.
+$schema - controls the azure template version youll be using to deploy from.

 contenet version is a value you define that helps keep track of the completed tempale version.